Leading Electronic Connector Manufacturers

 Design

-• What level of mechanical stress can they expect the connector to experience
+• The expected level of mechanical stress

-To increase the versatility of an electronic connector, manufacturers can add custom features such as extra contacts, adaptability features, seals between the enclosure and insert (to protect against oil, water, and other moisture), corrosion-blocking anodized shells, and/or strain relief features.
-(Strain relief features keep harmful mechanical forces from reaching the electronic connector.)
-To customize an electronic connector, manufacturers can also change the number and types of pins it has.
-Learn more about the possibilities of custom electronic connector design by talking with your potential suppliers.
+To enhance the versatility of an electronic connector, manufacturers can incorporate custom features such as additional contacts, adaptability options, seals between the enclosure and insert to protect against oil, water, and moisture, corrosion-resistant anodized shells, and strain relief features, which prevent harmful mechanical forces from reaching the connector.
+Customization can also involve altering the number and types of pins.
+For more information on custom electronic connector design possibilities, consult your potential suppliers.

 Features

-Manufacturers make contacts and terminals almost exclusively from highly conductive non-corrosive metals, such as phosphor-bronze, beryllium copper, modified copper, or brass.
+Manufacturers almost exclusively make contacts and terminals from highly conductive, non-corrosive metals, such as phosphor-bronze, beryllium copper, modified copper, or brass.

 Types